bhisaac/5eFP/5eFP-SRD.md

     - **1 object interaction**: The PC may also interact with one object.
     - **∞ Free actions**: The PC can take any number of free actions.

-    A PC may move during a round of preparation by placing its token onto a downtime location in HQ that exchanges ⛁ for items or game features, receiving any benefits as if completing a round of downtime and returning back to the map room afterward.
+    A PC may move once during a round of preparation by placing its token onto a downtime location in HQ that exchanges ⛁ for items or game features, receiving any benefits as if completing a round of downtime and returning back to the map room afterward.
 4. **Setup.** Place an empty 14 x 14 exploration map beside the world map.
 Roll a d20 onto the exploration map before placing any tiles and note the location of where the dice lands.
 This determines the starting position for the PCs.
 5. **Deploy.** The GM reveals the obscuring map tile on the exploration map at the starting position determined in the previous step, resolves any revealed icons on the underside of the obscuring map tile, and places the group token on it.
 6. **Choose Party Token Controller.** PCs appoint one player as the group token controller.
 The PC with the most overland movement bonuses is typically the group token controller.
 Some background, species, and class features provide significant bonuses while controlling the group token during exploration.